 7. Diabetes mellitus that lasts more than 20 years, or diabetes mellitus with angiopathy.

-9. Hypertension with pressure over 160/100 mm Hg.
+9. Hypertension with pressure more than 160/100 mm Hg.
 Art.

-How to "catch" the moment?
+How to “seize” the moment?

 • Jess;